SUNSHINE COAST CHURCHES REFEREE’S ASSOCIATION INC.

 Referees should note that short corners apply for Under 11 and 12 fixtures, i.e. 5 metres in from the junction of the goal line and the edge of the penalty area.
 NB measurement is from the penalty area NOT from the corner, so on a narrow field, corners are taken from the corner.

 Where official Assistant Referees are appointed, they will run to the Referee when the half time and full time whistle is blown.
 You will then walk smartly from the field as a team.

 Return the ball/s to their respective team managers (don’t forget to ask each coach/manager for their best and fairest player), write them down in your notebook.

-Immediately after the match (in the rooms), compare notes with your assistant referees (goals, cards), on any issues relating to the match including coach/manager behavior, field conditions etc., both assistant referees to sign team sheets.
+Immediately after the match (in the referee area), compare notes with your assistant referees (goals, cards), on any issues relating to the match including coach/manager behavior, field conditions etc. .

 Record Caution and Dismissals (yellow/red cards)

-In the remarks section note done any issues relating to the field/injuries/behavior etc., if there is nothing to report, then write “nil to report”.
-If you need to verify the spelling of names or the number of a player is not on the team sheet, approach an official and request clarification.
-Make sure you note the correct spelling and or number in your notebook.
+In the remarks section note done any issues relating to the field/injuries/behavior etc. If the number of a player is not on the team sheet, approach an official and request clarification.

 Where to Stand at Half and Full Time

 Be aware of your exit point from the field at half and full time (you should mention this during your instructions to your assistant referees).
 If the match has proceeded smoothly, stand nearer to the exit point.
 However, if the match has not gone so well, or you anticipate trouble with players or officials, stand closer to the “far side of the field.
 This will give you a wider view of the field and discourage players or officials challenging you.